yaswanthteja/Python_Resources/OOP.md

   - Instance Variable
   - Class Variable / Static Variable
 ### 14. What in Python is an instance variable?
 Ans: Variables that are specific to an instance of an object are defined in the class; other instances cannot access these variables.
-The self arguments and the class function Object() { [native code] } method define and initialise instance variables.
+The self-arguments and the class function Object() { [native code] } method define and initialize instance variables.
 We may use the self keyword to specify instance variables in the init method.
 Class variables are less often used than instance variables.

 ### 15. What exactly is a static variable or class variable?
 Ans: All instances of the class have access to the class variables.
 Class variables are declared at the beginning of the Python class.
 Changes to one class variable have an impact on the class variable of the other instance.
 Class variables can also be accessed outside of a class; to do so, use the class name and class variable name.

 ### 16. What Python function is new?
 Ans: The new method produces a class object.
-It will employ in order to manage the production of a fresh instance of the class.
+It will be employed in order to manage the production of a fresh instance of the class.
 Memory is set aside for the item.
 An object's instance variables require memory to store them.
 When an object is created, this method will be invoked.
 A type can be sent as the first parameter to the new method, which then returns a fresh instance of that type.
 The creation of a new instance will be managed by the new method.
 The new method gives the calling class its new instance back.

-### 17. What in Python is init?
+### 17. What is Python is init?
 Ans: Python classes have an init function and function Object() { [native code] }.
 Following memory allocation from the new method, this method is automatically invoked.
 The init method is present in all classes.

 ### 18. What various sorts of Python methods are there?